joesb/helios360/content/handbook/what/cdo-role.md

 Here we'll explored what those are, why they're important — both for the CDO and for the business — and how they frame the position and function of the CDO in the organisation.

 The role of Chief Delivery Officer is a relatively new label for a set of duties and responsibilities in the organisation.
 Previously these functions might have been handled by someone at a different level in the business who reports, directly or maybe indirectly, to someone at executive level — maybe the Chief Operating Officer, say.
-Here we are going to examine the case for viewing this role as an executive-level role in itself.
+Here we are going to examine the case for viewing this position as an executive-level role in itself.

 ---